Everything you wanted to know about “Rhodium Plating” white metal jewelry (what, why, how, when & how much)

 That’s more our style than the jewelers that ‘hide’ that they are rhodium plating their white gold jewelry and the first time a customer finds out about it…is a couple years after purchase when they get a bill for re-plating.
 However, unlike diamond jewelers with thousands or tens of thousands of dollars in profit margin they make on your ring purchase, with our low prices we aren’t equipped to offer any-time, all-the-time rhodium plating for free.
 But we still try to assist our customers as we can.

-For example, every year or two as a customer appreciation gift, we offer an annual “Free Jewelry Spa Bath Week” where we give customers a free service (just pay shipping) including: full inspection to make sure your jewelry is in good structural shape, thorough cleaning of your jewelry (including removing any light tarnishing), tightening of any prongs on your jewelry, final polish of all precious metal, and re-rhodium plating of sterling silver and white gold jewelry.
+For example, every year or two as a customer appreciation gift, we offer an annual “Free Jewelry Spa Treatment Week” where we give customers a free service (just pay shipping) including: full inspection to make sure your jewelry is in good structural shape, thorough cleaning of your jewelry (including removing any light tarnishing), tightening of any prongs on your jewelry, final polish of all precious metal, and re-rhodium plating of sterling silver and white gold jewelry.
 The best way to be notified of that is just to join our email newsletter!

 IS WHITE GOLD OR STERLING SILVER JEWELRY FOR ME?

 Before buying sterling silver, platinum, palladium or white gold jewelry from any jeweler, we recommend that customers ask if it has rhodium plating.
 This will help him/her come up with an accurate estimate of the cost of ownership over the lifetime of wearing that precious white metal jewelry (taking the necessity of re-plating into consideration).